jomoespe/web-components/README.md

     abiosoft/caddy
 ```

+or, if you are in Linux, you can simply execute ```./startserver``` script.

-And then, access to [http://localhost:2015](http://localhost:2015) with your favourite browser
+One the server is up and running you can access to [http://localhost:2015](http://localhost:2015) with your favourite browser.

 ## Examples